Friday, June 20, 2025

 • Definitely should had drunk more water the previous days, was feeling dehydrated in the morning

-• Had very normal descent into the valley via the Mist Trail
+• Had very normal descent into the valley via the Mist Trail, saw one rattlesnake on the way down from Nevada Falls.

 • Ate the Curry Village pizza and had an ice cream at the end :)